MikuDroid/Xperia-Miku-System-Sound/README.md

 -Initial Release

 **BIG THANKS TO**  Tad-Liou@XDA, YCx@XDA, and lloydho_aka_aurajp for dumping the system files!
 I'm just making it into magisk module.

+Some modifications by me is only adding "Find Your Miku Content.zip" music's folder into system's notifications folder.
+Because I think it's considered as a notifications.